MichelKrispin/myvo-coin/README.md

 A simple student project to make sense of the blockchain with its encryption/decryption process and ownership proof.

+(This is my first rust project so it is highly likely that there are multiple inefficient copies or strange loops/assignments/struct implementations/etc.)

 The summary:

 - A simple blockchain where coins can be transferred.